Work The South Church at Bawit

 A Reconstructed Façade

 There were at least two churches at Bawit.
-The façade presented here was part of the north wall of the southern church.
+The façade presented here was part of the northern wall of the south church.
 It is divided into several sections, which provide information concerning the structural layout of the building.
-The door on the western side would have been the larger of the two entrances.
+The door on the west side would have been the larger of the two entrances.
 Two columns with scrolled capitals support a wooden lintel, itself richly decorated with a series of small paintings.
 A Greek cross covered with a strip of lead was placed in an aedicule, or small temple, framed by an alpha and omega, depicted in a similar manner and accompanied with Coptic inscriptions.
 Open scallop shells are depicted beside these images, with lions passant in the vegetation at the edges.
 The semicircular tympanum presents a concentric decor that includes a small aedicule with a scallop background, probably depicting the image of St. George slaying a dragon.
-All the elements in this reconstruction of the western door are original, with the exception of the capital on the west column.
+All the elements in this reconstruction of the west door are original, with the exception of the capital on the west column.
 The east door, on the other hand, has a smaller, more modest decor.
 Yet the lintel presents a fairly similar set of images: a Greek cross with splayed arms within a scallop.
 The overall image is protected by an aedicule similar to that of the west door.
 The tympanum illustrates the episode of Jonah emerging from the whale.

 Excavation Resumed, One Hundred Years On